California Vehicle Code A? 23152(e) says it's unlawful to drive while under the influence of a drug

 Overview of Defense in California DUI Drug Cases

 California Criminal Jury Instruction Number 2110.
 Driving Under the Influence (Veh.
-Code, A?
-23152(a)) A person is under the influence if, as a result of (drinking [or consuming] an alcoholic beverage/ [and/or] taking a drug), his or her mental or physical abilities are so impaired that he or she is no longer able to drive a vehicle with the caution of a sober person, using ordinary care, under similar circumstances.
-The manner in which a person drives is not enough by itself to establish whether the person is or is not under the influence of (an alcoholic beverage/ [or] a drug) [or under the combined influence of an alcoholic beverage and a drug].
+Code, 23152(e)/(f)) A person is under the influence if, as a result of taking a drug, his or her mental or physical abilities are so impaired that he or she is no longer able to drive a vehicle with the caution of a sober person, using ordinary care, under similar circumstances.
+The manner in which a person drives is not enough by itself to establish whether the person is or is not under the influence of a drug [or under the combined influence of alcohol and/or a drug].
 However, it is a factor to be considered, in light of all the surrounding circumstances, in deciding whether the person was under the influence.